jimbojw/karmarank/karmarank-manifesto-0.2.1-2025-12-23-fe1295e.md

 think of as right and true and just, from the **Firm Ledger**, how the company (the firm) values your contributions.

-It's not that your ethics don't matter in some abstract sens.
+It's not that your ethics don't matter in some abstract sense.
 It's that if you choose to commit a game-suboptimal play to satisfy your ethical frame, or vice versa, I want you to do it with eyes open.
 But to do that, you first have to understand the game you're already playing,